Section 106 Essentials

 Not sure if this course is right for you?
 Take this survey.

-Payment can be made by credit card or check.
+Payment can be made by credit card.
 Federal employees may submit an SF 182 in lieu of a credit card.
 Registration = $475.00.
-(Includes light breakfast and afternoon snack).
+(Includes morning and afternoon snacks.)

 If you are a current undergraduate or graduate student in a related subject, e-mail email@example.com or call 202-517-0205 for student pricing and special offers.